 Another stipulation many banks place on people who earn bank bonuses is keeping their account open for a certain length of time.
 It might take 6 months to earn a bank bonus, but you might be required to keep that account open for 6 months or even twelve.

-Once you know, you can avoid closing your account until you are safely outside of the minimum length of time you needed to keep it open.
+Once you know, you can avoid closing your account until you are safely outside the minimum length of time needed to keep it open.
 If you close it too early, you risk losing out on your bank bonus altogether or forfeiting it.

 Rule #6: Keep track of bank bonuses in a simple spreadsheet.